Internal Communication ~ 17 min

 6. Select relevant communication channels

-There are so many communication channels you can use to spread information: emails, internal social media, intranet, collaborative tools, videos, digital signage, desktops, mobile—and that’s just the digital communication channels.
+There are so many channels you can use to spread information: emails, internal social media, intranet, collaborative tools, videos, digital signage, desktops, mobile—and that’s just the digital channels.
 There are also the more traditional ones such as team and staff meetings, townhalls, face-to-face interviews, department team building meetings, etc.

-Your internal communication strategy will need to choose the right channel according to the characteristics of your selected audience.
+Your internal communications strategy will need to choose the right channel according to the characteristics of your selected audience.
 For instance, frontline workers that have different shifts during day and night, or sales staff working at different locations, will be more likely to immediately receive information on their mobile device, than during a monthly staff meeting.

 7. Choose the appropriate internal communication tool

 At this stage, orchestrating an effective communication plan in the workplace can be complicated.
-Audiences, messages, communication channels… how best to manage it all effectively?
-Choosing the right internal communication tool is key.
+Audiences, messages, channels… how best to manage it all effectively?
+Choosing the right internal comms tool is key.
 A tool that can manage different communication channels, different audiences, different content formats, and that’s responsive to both desktop and mobile.

 Sociabble is extremely effective at all of the above, as it allows you to create groups and audiences, and to send customized messages and content pieces to them.